Your Guide to Breast Implant Replacement

 • You don’t smoke.

 Review breast implant before and after pictures from breast implant replacement surgery and find out what to anticipate during recovery if you’re thinking about having surgery.
-Patients benefit from forwarding planning by having realistic expectations and experiencing a quicker recovery.
+Patients benefit from forward planning by having realistic expectations and experiencing a quicker recovery.

 What is the price of a breast implant replacement?